meysubb/meysubb.github.io/_posts/2018-11-11-Mid_Major_Stock_Exchange.md

 ### Linear/Integer Programming

 Finally to the good stuff.
 How do I go about allocating which teams to submit in my portfolio.
-Linear programs focus on an objective function with a set of constraints.
+Linear programs focus on maximizing or minimizing an objective function with a set of constraints.
+It solves for optimal values of the variables such that the objective function is maximized, in this case.

 The objective function here is to be maximized based on the estimated median returns found earlier.
 The first constraint is to ensure that the